Andrew357965/stock_data_analysis/README.md

 pip install -r requirements.txt

 ## Results
-KF extracted latent signal from raw data, which include random noise
+KF extracted latent signal from raw data, which include random noise.
+Even though this wasn't sufficient enough for the ML models to effectively predict the direction of future price movements, it became clear that noise was indeed random and not linear or non-linear.
+Finally, our models are consistant with the weak form of the Effcient_market Hypothesis.

 ## References
 - [1] Welch, G., Bishop, G. (2006).
 An Introduction to the Kalman Filter.
 - [2] Shumway, R.H., Stoffer, D.S.
 (1982).
-An approach to time series smoothing and forecasting using the EM algorithm
+An approach to time series smoothing and forecasting using the EM algorithm.